Highs and lows

 Baby growth is measured using a centile chart.
 This is a guide to your baby’s individual weight gain, rather than a way to compare babies against each other.

 Don’t be too concerned if your baby starts off at the top or the bottom end of the baby weight chart – this doesn’t mean they are over- or underweight.
-What your health visitor will look for is a steady rate of weight gain, along a given line (centile) on the growth chart.
+What your health visitor will look for is a steady rate of weight gain,

 What is a healthy rate of baby growth?